Patrick Syme

-Patrick Syme (1774–1845) was a Scottish flower-painter.
+Patrick Syme (17 September 1774 – 25 July 1845) was a Scottish flower-painter.

 Life

 Syme was born in Edinburgh on 17 September 1774, and educated there.
 In the Scottish public exhibitions, which began in 1808, his flower-pieces were much admired.

 In 1803 Syme took up his brother's practice as a drawing-master, and concentrated on teaching.
 He was one of the associate artist members of the Royal Institution.
-He was also prominent in the foundation of the Scottish Academy, occupying the chair at the first meeting in May 1826, and becoming one of the council of four appointed there to manage its affairs.
+He was also prominent in the foundation of the Royal Scottish Academy, occupying the chair at the first meeting in May 1826, and becoming one of the council of four appointed there to manage its affairs.

 Towards the end of his life Syme was art master at Dollar Academy.
 He died at Dollar, Clackmannanshire, in July 1845.
 He is buried in the parish churchyard the grave lying in the upper north-west section.

 Works

 If best known as a flower-painter, Syme painted portraits, and made natural history drawings of natural history.
 He published: